timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

 * **`on_event`**

-    This argument needs to be a function that gets invoked whenever there's a new data record is received from the websocket.
+    This argument needs to be a function that gets invoked whenever there's a new data record is received from the websocket:
     ```python
     def on_event(event):
         print(event) # prints out the data record (dictionary)